-1. Concentrate On Sales
+1. Be Hyper-Vigilant On Sales

 During the time your business is on the market, buyers will want to see current numbers.
 Your broker likely provided a valuation based on the past 3 completed fiscal year’s numbers.
 If your quarterlies are trending down, expect the purchase price to be discounted.
 It’s not just the buyers who are concerned about this; it’s also the lending institutions.
 If the deal can’t get through underwriting, the price must come down.

-2. Concentrate On Organization & Curb Appeal
+2. Organization & Curb Appeal

 Get rid of everything you don’t need.
 If you haven’t looked at it, smelled it or touched it in a year, you probably don’t need it.
 Organization also means a clean and safe shop environment.
-Stacks of metal chips around a machine don’t make you look busy.
+Stacks of metal chips around a machine doesn't make you look busy.
 A buyer will equate that with machine tools that are not taken care of.
 Walk through your plant with the eyes of a buyer.
 Ask yourself while surveying each item or section, what would a buyer want to see?
 Curb appeal is important.

-3. Concentrate On Quick Reporting
+3. Be Timely On Financial Reporting

 Here’s a word of caution on financial documents.
-Often the documents show different numbers.
-Usually because the financials may come from an internal system, and the accountant is including things like depreciation or inventory adjustments, which might not be on the internals.
-Be prepared to have your accountant provide reconciliation between the two documents.
+Often the documents show different numbers usually because the financials may come from an internal system, and the accountant is including things like depreciation or inventory adjustments, which might not be on the internals.
+Be prepared to have your accountant provide a reconciliation between the two documents.

 When you’re selling your manufacturing business, it is critical that your core processes are clearly documented.
-Hopefully your M&A professional urged you to do this BEFORE taking your business to market.
+Hopefully, your M&A professional urged you to do this BEFORE taking your business to market.
 Even if you have documented processes, companies normally don’t document everything, reasoning that the key players already know the basics.
 When you’re trying to sell your business, you should be documenting such that any newcomer could figure out what needs to happen for the business to run.
 Buyers will pay more for manufacturing companies that have documentation on core processes.
-It provides them with the comfort that transition will be smooth.
+It provides them with the comfort that the transition will be smooth.